PamilaNadesamoorthy/multimedia-development-project/README.md

 ## Files
 - `project.aep` – Adobe After Effects source project
-- Final video (`video.mp4`) is not included due to file size, but can be provided on request or viewed via an external link if available.
+- Final video (`video.mp4`) is not included due to file size, but can be viewed via an external link provided.

 ## Skills Demonstrated
 - Adobe After Effects animation